 One day, terrible news comes that China’s enemy, the Huns have invaded again.
 The emperor orders all the men in the country to fight.
 As her father could not fight, Mulan comes up with a plan.
 She offers a prayer to her ancestors, cuts off her hair with a sword, and changes into her father’s warrior clothes.

 While her parents are asleep, she takes along Mushu, a dragon, jumps on to Khan, her father’s horse, and goes to join the army, where everyone believes her to be a man.
 She meets Captain Li Shang at the training camp.

-Mulan struggles at the training camp but impresses everyone by accomplishing the toughest task to retrieve an arrow from the highest pole.
+Mulan struggles at the training camp but impresses everyone by accomplishing the toughest task of retrieving an arrow from the highest pole.

 Meanwhile, the Huns army surrounds the Chinese army.
-Mulan gets an idea and she uses Mushu’s fire to light a canon.
+Mulan gets an idea and she uses Mushu’s fire to light a cannon.
 This causes a huge avalanche and Huns get buried under the snow.

 But when the snow starts racing, Khan and Mulan see that Shang is in danger and they pull him to safety.
 During the war, Mulan injures herself and a medic on duty discovers that she is a woman.
 The angry Shang leaves Mulan behind.